Dummy Pronouns

 1. Talking about Weather

-In general, when discussing weather conditions, 'it' is commonly employed as a dummy pronoun.
+In general, when discussing weather conditions, 'it' is commonly used as a dummy pronoun.
 The following examples illustrate the use of 'it' to describe weather conditions because without it the sentences would have no subject.

 It's raining.